jwinder/music-notes/guitar-key-pattern.md

 | - | - |
 | - | 7 |

-From this, the minor scale formula scale is derived as Root-W-H-W-W-H-W-W.
+From this, the minor scale formula is derived as Root-W-H-W-W-H-W-W.

 And here are the chords for the minor scale based on the root note.